|Topic: First Aid – Refusal of Care||Issued by: V.P.,WorkSafe Services|

 |Statute: First Aid Regulation||Date Issued: September 15, 2004|

 If an employee who has been hurt refuses first aid from anyone at the workplace, how do I comply with the OHS Act while not infringing on the employee’s rights?

-During training, first aid providers are taught to treat a person who is unconscious or cannot respond..
-This is based on first aid training protocol that assumes consentuntil the time that the casuality can make an informed decision.
+During training, first aid providers are taught to treat a person who is unconscious or cannot respond.
+This is based on first aid training protocol that assumes consent until the time that the casualty can make an informed decision.

 If an employee is conscious and seriously injured and refuses treatment, the first aid provider must call 911 immediately for advanced medical services.
 The first aid provider should stay with the injured but provide no treatment while awaiting advanced treatment (ambulance).
 It would be in the best interest of the employer to ensure the emergency communication procedure is well known, practical and efficient.

 If the employee is conscious, has a minor injury/illness and refuses treatment, the employer should document the injury and the refusal and instruct the employee to seek medical attention as soon as possible.